Hazardous Waste information

 - The information you include as part of your online application will generate two PDF files that can be reviewed, printed and edited:

-- Application form – this form is used to assess your application by the Department of the Environment and Energy.
+- Application form – this form is used to assess your application by the Department of Agriculture, Water and the Environment.